 This is common no matter what industry you’re in.
 Statistics show 63% of Americans say they can’t handle a $500 emergency?
 This creates the pressure for some individuals with the right access to funds to create a rationalization that leads them into the world of fraud and embezzlement.
-As I’ve said before, some of the least likely individuals turn to fraud and embezzlement as a means to managing their needs and desires.
-Without the proper controls in place, any business – for profit or not-for-profit – is vulnerable to fraud and embezzlement.
+As I’ve said before, some of the least likely individuals turn to fraud and embezzlement as a means of managing their needs and desires.
+Without the proper controls in place, any business – for-profit or not-for-profit – is vulnerable to fraud and embezzlement.
 The best method for deterring this activity is educating yourself.

 According to Lee Ann: